 One Perkbox client runs a monthly poll, asking employees to nominate a teammate who 'lives and breathes' a specific company value.
 The team member with the most votes receives a voucher for their excellent work.
 This is a great way to keep those company values top of mind!

 Company culture is an important part of your employees’ overall experience at work.
 Perkbox works with more than 8,000 companies, helping them improve their recognition and reward systems, which has a direct effect on company culture.
-To learn more about how investing in employee experience can benefit your company, book a demo with us today!
+To learn more about how investing in employee experience can benefit your company, check out Your Ultimate Guide to a Killer Employee Experience!